ha3158987/ha3158987/README.md

 ### Greetings,👋

 Welcome to **Dico**'s github page!
-- 🌱 &nbsp;I’m currently learning JavaScript, HTML, CSS, React, etc. preparing to become a FE developer.
+- 🌱 &nbsp;I’m currently learning JavaScript, HTML, CSS, React, etc. preparing to be a FE developer.
 - 📫 &nbsp;You can also find my footprints at <a href="https://velog.io/@grinding_hannah" target="_blank">here</a>❗️(Only available in KOREAN, tho)
 <!--
 **ha3158987/ha3158987** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.